Bromeliad – February 2008

 Behind my father's house, the house where I grew up, there is a shady slope that never had enough sun for plants to thrive – until the day that he planted the first bromeliads.
 They loved their new home so much that they proliferated and now cover a substantial piece of the slope.
 I love their exuberant flowers and subtle shading from hot pink to deep purple, and I doubt I will ever be able to see one without thinking of my father and his garden that he loved so much.

-This is part of a series of non-food photographs that will be published every Saturday on CookSister – previously featured photographs can be viewed on the Saturday Snapshots compendium page.
-Photos featured in Saturday Snapshots are available to buy as high-quality greeting cards or prints in my RedBubble store, or even as gorgeous A3-size 2011 CookSister calendars for foodies, for London-lovers, Italophiles or beach lovers.
+Saturday Snapshots is a series of non-food photographs published every Saturday on CookSister.
+Previously featured photographs can be viewed on the Saturday Snapshots archive pages.
+Many photos featured in Saturday Snapshots are available to buy as high-quality greeting cards or prints in my RedBubble store, or even as high-quality A3-size calendars.
+If you want a custom calendar with your own selection of photos, starting with any month (not only January), please e-mail me and we can discuss your requirements.

 Dear Jeanne, I’ve been following your recent postings.
 I lost my parents decades ago and the pain and the sweetness both still linger.
 Mike.